joseriveraphd/cyclistic_r_tableau/README.md

 casual riders taking place.
 To validate this claim, I recommend tracking user journeys in the Cyclistic platform.</i> One way to do this is to require first-time casual riders to enter their e-mail before taking out a bike.

-This would allow us to track conversions by monitoring the activity of casual riders who sign up for a membership <i>at a later date with the same e-mail address</i>.
+This would allow us to track users as they progress from casual rider to annual member.

 Furthermore, notice that in May the number of casual weekend rides surpasses the number of weekend rides from annual members.
 In the winter, members ride more than casual riders (confirmed in the following sections).

-# Create e-mail newsletter that targets customers based on local rides/engagement
+# Tailor digital communications based on seasonal, hourly, and geospatial trends

 Whether the majority of conversions occur during the summer or not, it is evident from seasonal trends that most rides for casual and member